Rojava conflict: Rojava–Turkey conflict

 Following YPG successes in 2015, including the capture of Tell Abyad, Turkey began targeting YPG forces in northern Syria.
 On 16 February 2016, Turkish forces began shelling Kurdish forces in the Afrin District after the SDF took initiative from an SAA offensive and captured rebel-held areas of the Azaz District, including Tell Rifaat and Menagh Airbase.
 Turkey vowed not to allow the SDF to capture the key border town of Azaz.
 As a result, 25 Kurdish militants were killed and 197 injured from Turkish artillery fire.
 In early 2016, following the capture of Tishrin Dam, the Syrian Democratic Forces (SDF) were allowed to cross the Euphrates River, a proclaimed 'red line' by Turkey.
 Turkish forces bombed the Kurdish YPG headquarters in Tell Abyad, destroying three armoured vehicles and injuring two Kurdish fighters.
 The following day, 21 January 2016, Turkish troops crossed the border into Syria and entered the ISIL-controlled Syrian border town of Jarabulus which the YPG had been planning on capturing as part of an offensive to unite their areas of control into one continuous banner of territory.
 Kurdish-led forces in northern Syria said Turkish airstrikes hit their bases in Amarneh village near Jarablus on 27 August 2016, after Turkish artillery shelled the positions the day before.
 The Syrian Observatory reported on 27 August 2016, about exchange of gunfire between YPG and the Turkish forces in the countryside north of Hasakah.
 It is unclear if Turkish forces were on Syrian territory or had fired across the border.

 In March 2017, U.S. Lieutenant General Stephen Townsend said "I have seen absolutely zero evidence that they have been a threat to, or have supported any attacks on, Turkey from Northern Syria over the last two years."
 The top U.S. commander in the campaign against Islamic State of Iraq and the Levant (ISIL) stated that the Peoples’ Protection Units (YPG), the military wing of the Syrian Kurdish Democratic Union Party (PYD), does not pose a threat to Turkey.
-"Of those YPG fighters, I’ve talked to their leaders and we’ve watched them operate and they continually reassure us that they have no desire to attack Turkey, that they are not a threat to Turkey, in fact that they desire to have a good working relationship with Turkey."
+"Of those YPG fighters, I've talked to their leaders and we've watched them operate and they continually reassure us that they have no desire to attack Turkey, that they are not a threat to Turkey, in fact that they desire to have a good working relationship with Turkey."

+After the initiation of the 2024 Syrian opposition offenses against the Assad regime, Turkey and the Turkish-backed Syrian National Army (SNA) launched an offensive to capture territory from the SDF.
+In December 2024, the SNA captured Tell Rifaat and Manbij from SDF control.
+Following the fall of the Assad regime, Turkish officials have demanded the elimination of the YPG, and Turkish President Recep Tayyip Erdogan has threatened a military intervention if the autonomous region remains divided from the rest of Syria.
+The Turkish offensive in northern Syria has continued into 2025.